nizzzwa/my-saves/README.md

 ## My Saves Web App

+👉 **[Open My Saves](https://your-username.github.io/your-repo-name)** ← _update this link after deploying_

 A single-file, zero-backend HTML app for importing, organising, and revisiting your LinkedIn saved posts.
-Everything runs in the browser using `localStorage` — no server, no build step.
+Everything runs in the browser using `localStorage` — no server, no build step, no account required.

-### App Features
+### Features

 #### Import & Parsing
 - Upload a JSON file exported by the Chrome extension
 - Handles multiline post text, extracts authors correctly, deduplicates by URL and activity ID
-- New posts land in **Imported / Uncategorised** with `bucket: null`
+- New posts land in **Uncategorised** — existing posts are untouched
+- Run periodically with **Export Latest** to pull in only new saves

 #### Buckets (Sidebar)
 - **System buckets:** Imported, Uncategorised, Archived, Starred, Pinned